webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 Will prevent any content from the domains listed in [Steven Black's Unified Hosts file](https://github.com/StevenBlack/hosts) (ads & malware) from being captured by the crawler.

+### Save Local and Session Storage

+When enabled, instructs the crawler to save the browser's localStorage and sessionStorage data for each page in the web archive as part of the `WARC-JSON-Metadata` field.
+This option may be necessary to properly archive and replay certain websites.
+Use caution when sharing WACZ files created with this option enabled, as the saved browser storage may contain sensitive information.

 ### User Agent

 Sets the browser's [user agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) in outgoing requests to the specified value.
 If left blank, the crawler will use the Brave browser's default user agent.
 For a list of common user agents see [useragents.me](https://www.useragents.me/).